babroval/ford-eec-iv-diagnostic/README.md

 The project is easy to manage with [Eclipse IDE][eclipse]:
 File -> Import -> Git -> Projects From Git > URI

-Here is a link to full video guide:
-[FORD EEC-IV diagnostic scanner installation][video]

 #### Error handling
 All exceptions are converted into unchecked type to keep code clean as possible.